SiliconLabs/wiseconnect/examples/snippets/wlan/ap_throughput/readme.md

   - Download [WiSeConnect 3 SDK](https://github.com/SiliconLabs/wiseconnect)
   - Update the device's connectivity firmware as mentioned [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/getting-started-with-ncp-mode).
   - Connect the SiWx91x NCP to STM32F411RE Nucleo Board following the below steps:
    	- Connect the male Arduino compatible header on carrier board to female Arduino compatible header on STM32F411RE Nucleo board.
-   - Mount the NCP Radio board (BRD4346A/BRD4357A) onto the radio board socket available on the base board (BRD8045C).
+   	- Mount the NCP radio board (BRD4346A/BRD4357A) onto the radio board socket available on the base board (BRD8045C).
    	- After connecting all the boards, the setup should look like the image shown below:
     ![Figure: Setup](resources/readme/stm32_setup.png)
    	- Connect the setup to the computer.
   - Open the FIRMWARE UPDATE µVision project - **ap_throughput.uvprojx** by navigating to **WiSeConnect 3 SDK → examples → snippets → wlan → ap_throughput → keil_project**.

 ## Application Build Environment
-The application can be configured to suit user requirements and development environment.
+The application can be configured to suit your requirements and development environment.
 Read through the following sections and make any changes needed.

-- In the Project Explorer pane, expand the **config** folder and open the **sl_net_default_values.h** file.Configure the following parameters to enable your Silicon Labs Wi-Fi device act as soft Access point.
+- In the Project Explorer pane, expand the **config** folder and open the **sl_net_default_values.h** file.
+Configure the following parameters to enable your Silicon Labs Wi-Fi device to act as a soft access point.

-- AP instance related parameters
+- AP instance related parameters:

 	- DEFAULT_WIFI_AP_PROFILE_SSID refers to the SSID of the WiSeConnect softAP that would be created.